Annapurna Base Camp Trek

 How do I get ready for the Annapurna Base Camp Trek?

-Although the Annapurna Base Camp Trek is among the easiest treks in Nepal, trekkers still need to prepare for it.
+Although the Annapurna Base Camp Trek is among the moderate-level treks in Nepal, trekkers still need to prepare for it.
 Preparing for any high-altitude trek in Nepal will make your adventure more accessible and help you deal with the various difficulties of the ABC trek.
 As a beginner, you must prepare even more for the trek to avoid problems.
 Here are some of the ways to prepare for the ABC trek.

 Physical Preparation